orinverse/orin/doc/build-unix.md

 sudo dnf install qrencode-devel
 ```

-Once these are installed, they will be found by configure and a dash-qt executable will be
+Once these are installed, they will be found by configure and a orin-qt executable will be
 built by default.

 Notes
 -----
-The release is built with GCC and then "strip dashd" to strip the debug
+The release is built with GCC and then "strip orind" to strip the debug
 symbols, which reduces the executable size by about 90%.